anttijuu/CourseDeadlineCounter/README.markdown

 ![App screenshot](screenshot.png)

 * Deadlines are sorted by the date, last one at the end.
+* You can switch between the courses you have added, using the drop down list.
 * Past deadlines are shown in gray, future deadlines with default accent color, unless conditions described below apply.
 * Deadlines highlighted in red are *approaching soon*.
   * When entering the deadline to the course, you can specify how many days before the deadline becomes so important that it should be highlighed.
-* Deadlines in orange and with the warning symbol are directly impacting the course success, if they are missed.
+* Deadlines in orange and with the warning symbol are directly impacting the course success, when they are missed.
   * If the deadline is missed, either the course is failed or missing it impacts the grade (to worse, obviously).
 See below for additional discussion on this.
 * The symbol for the deadline is something you can specify yourself, using Apple's [SF symbols](https://developer.apple.com/sf-symbols/).
 See details below.
-* You can switch between the courses you have entered, using the drop down list.
 * Use the buttons on top to create a new course, remove the currently selected course, edit the course or add a new deadline to the course.

 The app saves the course deadlines to the user's Document folder, in `Documents/CourseDeadlines`, each course stored in separate JSON file.
 This way, teacher or students can share the course deadlines easily among themselves.
 Just be aware that if the teacher makes changes to the deadlines after publishing the file, the updated file should be shared again.